Arkanthara/digital_forensic/report/report.typ

   The idea is that certain objects can be better predicted from previous images, for example, and that other objects in the same video can be better predicted from subsequent images.
   In this way, a mask is created to retain the best prediction for the object and the other object based on the previous and subsequent images.

-As with H266, the prediction obtained using the new tools and methods is more accurate, but at the cost of longer computation times.
+As with H266, the prediction obtained using the new tools and methods is more accurate, but at the cost of heavier computations.

 === Transform

-AV1 can achieve transformation on blocks of size up to $64 times 64$.
+Contrary to H265 which is limited to $32 times 32$ transformations, AV1 can achieve transformation on blocks up to $64 times 64$ in size.
-As a 2D transformation can be applied first in 1 dimension and then on the other dimension, the AV1 use a combinaison of different kind of transformations.
+Since a 2D transformation can be applied first in one dimension and then in the other, AV1 uses a combination of different types of transformations, applied separately to each dimension.
-- Classical DCT transformation
+The types of transformations used are the following:
+- Discrete Cosine Transform (DCT): it is the classical transformation also used in H264, H265 and H266.
-- Asymmetric Discrete Sine Transform (ADST) used for directional gradients
+- Asymmetric Discrete Sine Transform (ADST): this transformation is particularly efficient for directional gradients.
-- FlipADST that is only ADST applied in inverse order (right to left or down to up).
+- FlipADST: it's only the ADST applied in inverse order (right to left or down to up).
-  In this way, directional gradients are well managed.
+  So with ADST and FlipADST, all directional gradients are well managed.
 - Identity (IDTX): no transformation.
-  This is very usefull for brutal transitions like black text on white, avoiding some artifacts introduced by a transformation.
+  This is very usefull for brutal transitions like black text on white, avoiding some artifacts introduced by a transformation such as blurring edge or something else.

-Thanks to this 16 combinations of transformations, information is more preserved in quantization step.
+Thanks to this 16 combinations of transformations, information is better preserved in quantization step.

 === Quantization

-The quantization used in AV1 is a granular quantization named Delta-Q, allowing dynamic quantization.
+The quantization used in AV1 is a granular and dynamic quantization based on segmentation and $Delta Q$.

-On top of that, the quantization is less visible for human visual system.
+In fact, AV1 quantization segments frames into a segment map based on the visual interest of each segment.
+Then, a $Delta Q$ is added to each segment depending on the visual interest of the given segment in order to make the final quantization more or less accurate.
+In this way, granular quantification will perform a perceptual quantization that will preserve the most important video's information for human visual system.
+For instance, a uniform blue sky will have stronger quantization than the actor's face thereby assigining fewer bits to the low-detail area than to the high-detail area.

 === Entropy encoding

-Use multi-symbols arithmetic coding that uses symbols instead of bits.
-This allows a better parallelilzation on modern Computing Units.

-=== Decoding

-The decoding use:

-- Deblocking filter
-- Constrained Directional Enhancement Filter (CDEF) that detect edges of blocks and remove noise across edges without destroying it...
-- Loop Restoration that restore global quality of a block using denoising filters such as Wiener filter...
+Entropy encoding uses Asymmetric Numeral Systems (ANS) to perform encoding, which is as efficient as the CABAC encoding used in other codecs.
+However, this method is faster than the classic CABAC method thanks to easier parallelization on modern architectures and direct encoding of symbols instead of converting them to bits before encoding.

 #pagebreak()

-= Forensic <impl>
+= Forensic <forensic>

-Now that we know how video compression works for different encodings, we will look at how digital forensics can detect certain modifications to a video.
+Now that we know how video compression works for different codecs, we will examine the artifacts generated by these different codecs to give an idea of how digital forensics can exploit compressed video to recover its history.

-To do this, we will review the artifacts generated at each stage of video compression and see how they can be exploited to detect certain problems in a video.

-There is different kind of video forgery detections, as shown on @video_forgery_classification.
+When a video is modified, it must be decoded, modified and finaly reencoded as shown on @modification.

 #figure(
-  caption: [Video forgery classification @selvarajInterframeForgeryDetection2020], image("img/video_forgery_classification.png"),
-) <video_forgery_classification>
+  caption: "Modification of a video",
+  gap: 1.5em,
+  [
+    #let color-i = rgb(255, 120, 120, 40%)      // rouge pastel
+    #let color-b = rgb(180, 140, 255, 20%)      // violet pastel
+    #let color-p = rgb(255, 160, 210, 20%)      // rose pastel

+    #diagram(
+      node-stroke: gray,
+      node-inset: 10pt,
+      node-corner-radius: 10pt,
+      spacing: 1em,
+      node((0, 0), [Original video], fill: gradient.radial(white, blue, radius: 200%)),
+      node((1, 0), inset: 5pt, shape: shapes.chevron, [Uncompress], fill: gradient.radial(white, red, radius: 100%)),
+      node((2, 0), [Modifications], fill: gradient.radial(white, purple, radius: 200%)),
+      node((3, 0), inset: 5pt, shape: shapes.chevron, [Compress], fill: gradient.radial(white, red, radius: 100%)),
+      node((4, 0), [Modified video], fill: gradient.radial(white, orange, radius: 200%)),
+    )],
+)<modification>

+== Partitioning

+The partitioning of the frames into both MacroBlock, SuperBlocks and Coding Tree Units produces some artifacts.

+=== H264

+In the H264 format, macroblock partitioning introduces a rigid grid that can be exploited to detect, for instance, double compression with video cropping or double compression with an object added to the video.

+This causes artifacts from the old grid due to incorrect alignment of the previous grid with the grid created by recompression, such as discontinuities introduced by DCT at the old blocks border.
+Furthermore, if recompression is performed with another codec, the artifacts generated by the H264 grid will still appear, making it possible to detect transcoding @zhangDetectionTranscodingH2642019.

+=== H265

+The H265 Coding Tree structure is more complex than the H264 fixed grid, but still have some artifacts.
+In fact, different encoders, such as NVENC, x265, or those used by software, do not all partition frame in the same way, which sometimes makes it possible to detect which encoder or software was used.
+It is also possible to detect certain deepfake videos, as the generated videos can introduce noise into a flat area, making the partitioning of images nonsensical (for example, the sky broken down into 4 x 4 CU).

+=== H266

+The H266 coding tree introduces unique artifacts due to its complex and non-square decomposition.
+In fact, if the video appears to come from a given camera but the MTT partitioning is perfectly executed, this means that the partitioning was not performed by the given camera, as this requires a lot of computation which cannot be performed by the camera.

+=== AV1

+Since the AV1 format removes noise before encoding, all blocks are very clean, which is suspicious.
+In addition, each platform such as YouTube, Netflix, etc. uses a different partitioning complexity, favoring speed (in the case of YouTube) or quality.
+In this way, a study of the complexity of partitioning can provide information about the platform from which the video originates.
+Furthermore, the specific shapes introduced by partitioning may indicate that it was not performed with H264 or H265, which only work with square blocks.

+== Prediction

+This is the stage of video compression that produces the most interesting artifacts and provides the most useful information for digital forensics.

+In fact, each compressed video follows a structure called a “Group Of Pictures” (GOP) created by the prediction stage, as shown in @video_structure.
+Then, if some modification is performed on the video, the GOP structure of the video will be changed.

+#pagebreak()

 == H264